NACHOS: Neural Architecture Search for Hardware Constrained Early Exit Neural Networks: Experimental results

 \subsection{Dataset}

-The datasets used in the experimental comparisons are CIFAR-10~\cite{cifar}, CINIC-10~\cite{cinic10}, and SVHN~\cite{svhn}.
-They consist of $32 \times 32$ color images representing 10 classes of objects.
+The datasets used in the experimental comparisons are CIFAR-10~\cite{cifar}, CINIC-10~\cite{cinic10}, SVHN~\cite{svhn}, and Imagenette~\cite{howard2020fastai}, a subset of 10 easily classified classes from Imagenet~\cite{imagenet}, whose number of classes is 1000 and image resolution is 224.
+The first three datasets consist of $32 \times 32$ color images while the resolution of Imagenette is $160 \times 160$, and represent 10 classes of objects.
 Regarding CIFAR-10, the training set comprises 60000 images, while the testing set comprises 10000 images.
 Regarding CINIC-10, both the training set and the test set comprise 90000 images.
 Regarding SVHN, the training set comprises 73257 images, while the testing set comprises 26032 images.
+Regarding Imagenette, the training set comprises 9469 images while the testing set consists of 3925 images.